 Typically H. pylori will be treated with a course of antibiotics prescribed by your Doctor

 If you have previously been treated, but still have H. pylori, you may need another course of treatment.
 The antibiotics will be different and the treatment course may be longer, but the chance of success is still high.
 Re-treatment after treatment failure is usually carried out with the advice of a specialist doctor.

-If there is anything else you would like to know, please ask a member of the Pharmacy Team.
-If the person carrying out the test does not know the answer they can easily find out for you.
+If there is anything else you would like to know, please ask a member of the Pharmacy Team, we will be pleased to help.